WeZZard/MyWorks/2023-01-15-a-study-of-llvm-adt-ilist-iplist-and-simple-ilist/index.md

 ### Intrusiveness

-Unlike like C++ standard library containers not require their elements to inherit a base class, `iplist` and its derived classes require their nodes to inherit `ilist_node`.
+Unlike C++ standard library containers not require their elements to inherit a base class, `iplist` and its derived classes require their nodes to inherit `ilist_node`.

 > Privately inherited classes shall friend `llvm::ilist_detail::NodeAccess`.